-Training toolkit for self- studies to master the course :
+Training toolkit for self- studies to master the course \:

 - 1. The set of lectures on the course "Comparative Law Research". - 2.
-The guidelines for writing a course paper / project (if any) on the course "Comparative Law Research". - The training toolkit for self- studies to master the course is placed on the course page in the university telecommunication training and information system under the set procedure.
+The guidelines for writing a course paper / project (if any) on the course "Comparative Law Research". - \ The training toolkit for self- studies to master the course is placed on the course page in the university telecommunication training and information system under the set procedure.

-8. ASSESSMENT TOOLKIT AND GRADING SYSTEM FOR EVALUATION OF STUDENTS' COMPETENCES LEVELUPON COURSECOMPLETION
+8. ASSESSMENT TOOLKIT AND GRADING SYSTEM\ FOR EVALUATION OF STUDENTS' COMPETENCES LEVELUPON COURSECOMPLETION

-The assessment toolkit and the grading system to evaluate the competences formation level (competences in part) upon the course study completionare specified in the Appendix to the course syllabus.
+The assessment toolkit and the grading system\ to evaluate the competences formation level (competences in part) upon the course study completionare specified in the Appendix to the course syllabus.

-The assessment toolkit and the grading system are formed on the basis of the requirements of the relevant local normative act of RUDN University (regulations / order).
+\ The assessment toolkit and the grading system are formed on the basis of the requirements of the relevant local normative act of RUDN University (regulations / order).

-DEVELOPERS:

-Associate Professor of the

-Department of Theory of Law

-and State S.B.
-Zinkovskiy

-position, department signature name and surname

-HEAD OF EDUCATIONAL DEI PARTMENT:

-Head of the Department of

-Theory of Law and State A.A.
-Klishas

-position, department signature name and surname

-HEAD OF HIGHER EDUCATION ON PROGRAMME:

-Professor of the Department of

-Public Policy and History of State

-and Law M.V.
-Nemytina

-position, department signature name and surname
+DEVELOPERS: Associate Professor of the Department of Theory of Law and State S.B.
+Zinkovskiy position, department name and surname signature HEAD OF EDUCATIONAL DEPARTMENT: Head of the Department of Theory of Law and State A.A.
+Klishas position, department signature name and surname HEAD OF HIGHER EDUCATION PROGRAMME: name and surname position, department signature